-Twenty-two years ago, Linda Arye was an interior designer shopping for a client when she came across industrial-sized trash bags full of discontinued fabric headed straight for the landfill.
-Appalled by the waste, she volunteered to take it home without having the slightest idea what she would do with it.
-Little did she know, that small, selfless act would change her life, as well as the lives of hundreds of thousands of children in a very big way.
+Twenty-two years ago, Linda Arye, then an interior designer, was shopping at a fabric store when she came across industrial-sized trash bags full of discontinued fabric.
+After inquiring what they were for, she discovered that they were headed for the landfill.
+Appalled by the waste, Linda volunteered to take the bags home without having the slightest idea what she would do with it all.
+Little did she know, that small, selfless act would change her life, as well as the lives of thousands of children, in a very big way.

 A Humble Beginning

-For years, Linda and her team could rely on the surplus of domestic cotton to provide for their endeavors.
+For years, Linda and her team relied upon the surplus of domestic cotton to provide for their endeavors.
 “I remember they would arrive on these huge,18-wheelers loaded to the top with clean, high-quality fabric.
 It was amazing.”
 Then in 2007, when the fabric mills moved off shore, everything changed.
-They had to make a decision–either close the organization or find a way to purchase the fabrics themselves.
-Thankfully, the fabric companies they had been working with agreed to continue to support them through reduced prices and donations.
+They had to make a decision; either close the organization or find a way to purchase the fabrics themselves.
+Thankfully, the fabric companies agreed to continue to support them through reduced prices and donations.
 The good work they had begun would continue.

 How You Can Help

 Today, the mostly volunteer-run organization relies on donations as well as the profits from their fabric sales to create and distribute the quilts.
 For experienced quilters who want to help by doing the quilting themselves, they can do so using their own child-friendly stash or they can request a QFK supplied quilt kit.
 Each kit contains a pattern, pre-cut fabric pieces, backing material, and QFK label.